Enoch

 *The Sadducees had assumed corrupt religious practices, pursuing wealth and governmental influence with the Greeks, much as they later would do with the Romans.

-**”The people who wrote and curated the Dead Sea Scrolls and lived at Qumran are generally thought of as including a group known by the Greek name Essianoi, Essenes, who had separated themselves from the Second Temple priesthood and retreated to the silence of the wilderness to study, pray, and develop their own version of the Hebrew texts and the Hebrew religion.”
+**”The people who wrote and curated the Dead Sea Scrolls and lived at Qumran are generally thought of as including a group known by the Greek name Essianoi, Essenes, who had separated themselves from the Second Temple priesthood and retreated to the silence of the wilderness to study, pray, and [further] develop their version of the Hebrew texts and the Hebrew religion.”
 The Secret Initiation of Jesus at Qumran, Robert Feathers, p.
 99.

 Christian Transitions